asheeshcric/blog/_posts/2019-02-26-dimensionality-reduction-techniques.md

 date: 2019-02-26 07:23:00 +0515
 categories: [Tutorial]
 tags: [machine_learning]
 description: In Machine Learning or Statistics, dimesionality reduction is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.
+seo:
+  date_modified: 2020-04-13 14:47:03 -0500
 ---

 In Machine Learning or Statistics, **dimensionality reduction** is the process